Where will I live while at Vesalius College?

 For the summer term, orientation takes place on the morning of the first day of classes (usually a Monday or a Tuesday), so we recommend you arrive during the weekend preceding the first day of the term.

-For semester-specific programme dates, please refer to the current academic calendar for the fall and spring semesters and for the summer term by clicking on the following link: Academic Calendar.
+For semester-specific programme dates, please refer to the current academic calendar for the fall and spring semesters and for the summer term by clicking here.